zebity/an5/README.md

 - The language syntax is derived from java but without any methods So it is data definition only, with class & interface used for schema defintion
 - The 5 Classes are: {network, element, interface, link, path}

+Updates:
+- 0.2 - remove use of "abstract" and replace with "goal", "handler" and "constraint" to make goal definition simpler/clearer

 # Build Tools